Buttery Maple Skillet Cornbread

 Instructions

-- Melt the 1/3 cup butter in the microwave in a large bowl and allow to cool slightly.
-Whisk in the buttermilk, egg and maple syrup until combined.
+- Melt the butter in the microwave in a large bowl and allow to cool slightly, then whisk in the buttermilk, egg and maple syrup until combined.1/2 cup unsalted butter, 1 cup buttermilk, 1 large egg, 1/3 cup pure maple syrup

-- Add the all purpose flour, cornmeal, baking powder, baking soda, and salt to the wet ingredients and stir just until incorporated.
+- Add the all purpose flour, cornmeal, baking powder, baking soda, and salt to the wet ingredients and stir just until incorporated.1 cup all purpose flour, 1 cup cornmeal, 1 tablespoon baking powder, 1/2 teaspoon baking soda, 1/2 teaspoon salt

 - Pour the mixture into the prepared cast iron skillet and spread evenly.
 Bake for 20-25 minutes on the middle rack of the oven until golden brown, and a toothpick inserted into the center comes out clean.
 Serve warm and enjoy!